This page is sponsored by:

 biography

-Born in November 1913 in Starke, Florida, Judy Canova began her career as a child in her family's vaudeville act, which moved to radio in the 1930s with the help of Rudy Vallee.
+Judy Canova Born Juliette Canova on November 20, 1913, in Starke, Florida, actress and singer Judy Canova began her career as a child in her family's vaudeville act, which moved to radio in the 1930s with the help of Rudy Vallee.
 She became a popular radio personality and made a few films in the mid to late 1930s, but her film career didn't take off until she signed with Republic in 1940.
-The studio put her in a string of popular low-budget films including Scatterbrain (1940) and Joan of Ozark (1943).
-In combination with her long-running radio show (1943-1955), Canova was dubbed the "Queen of Corn" due to her hillbilly brand of humor.
-Although her films were very popular with audiences (if panned by many critics), Canova let her film career slide in the late 1940s to concentrate on her radio show and raising a family.
+The studio put her in a string of popular low-budget films including Scatterbrain (1940; with Alan Mowbray) and Joan of Ozark (1943; with Joe E. Brown).
+In combination with her long-running CBS and later NBC radio show (1943-1955), Canova had a recording contract with RCA as a singer and was dubbed the "Queen of Corn" due to her hillbilly brand of humor.
+Although her films were very popular with audiences (if panned by many critics), Canova let her film career slide in the late 1940s to concentrate on her popular radio show and her growing family.

 LEFT: In June 1941, Canova married James Ripley in Hawaii, but the union was annulled a few months later.
 This was the second of Canova's four marriages.
-RIGHT: Glamorous photo of Judy Canova from the late 1940s
+CENTER: Glamorous photo of Judy Canova from the late 1940s.
+A handsome woman away from the camera, Canova typically downplayed her looks for film roles.
+RIGHT: From a 1977 episode of Dinah!; pictured are Dinah Manoff, Lee Grant, Francesca Hilton, Zsa Zsa Gabor, Diana Canova, Judy Canova, and Dinah Shore

-Unhappy with the low budgets on her Republic films, she went on loanout to Columbia, but Canova found that Columbia, much like Republic, devoted too little money in producing her films.
+Unhappy with the low budgets on her Republic films, she went on loan-out to Columbia, but Canova found that Columbia, much like Republic, devoted too little money in producing her films.
 Between 1946 and 1951, she made no movies, focusing instead on her popular radio show.
-She returned to Republic in 1951 for the film Honeychile.
+She returned to Republic in 1951 for the film Honeychile (1951; with Eddie Foy Jr. and Alan Hale Jr.).

 the films of judy canova